Enquire

 Combine history with nature with a visit to Lahugala National Park during your visit to Magul Maha Viharaya, a mere 7 km away.

-Lahugala is a hidden gem renowned for its diverse flora and fauna.
-Immerse yourself in the park's untouched wilderness, home to various endemic species, including Sri Lankan elephants, spurfowl, sloth bears, and slender lorises.
+Lahugala is a hidden gem, renowned for its diverse flora and fauna as well as the park's untouched wilderness.
+While modest in size, Lahugala is home to various endemic species, including Sri Lankan elephants, spurfowl, sloth bears, and slender lorises.

 Tissamarama Raja Maha Viharaya